Menopause Meets Its Match.

 I just wanted to know what was happening and what I could do to feel better.
 Clearly menopause is something all women are going to experience, and it isn’t a disease that needs to be cured and I didn’t need to be fixed, I just wanted answers.

 One of the biggest problems I experienced was feelings of isolation, thinking nobody would understand what I was going through, so I kept quiet for years.
-It was only after sharing my story that I realised most women feel the same way, so I created a private community on Facebook called Menopausing So Hard, where women from all over globe converge to bitch, advise, comfort and laugh with other women experiencing the same problems as them.
+It was only after sharing my story that I realised most women feel the same way, so I created a private community on Facebook called Menopausing So Hard, where women from all over the globe to converge to bitch, advise, comfort and laugh with other women experiencing the same problems as them.

 I have written a book, also called Menopausing So Hard that I hope to publish in early 2020, the sole purpose of this book is to give women the tools to be able to be strong, healthy and prepared for menopause.
 I talk about the symptoms which are never discussed in the mainstream, and I share my story and what lifestyle factors have been proven to help ease the struggle of menopause.
 I also explode a few menopause myths and discuss hormone replacement therapy as a valid form of treatment.
 During the research of the book, I met some amazing people who all had something to offer women, so I started a women’s health podcast Fit ‘n Chips.
 Each week I speak to experts on all areas of a woman’s life with the ultimate purpose of giving them a actionable takeaways to feel better.